 So I still watch football, it’s just that now I do it with vodka soda and pork rinds instead of beer and chips.

 Unfortunately, my Dad is not around anymore to watch with me.
-But I am still going to watch football every Sunday and eat Keto snacks.
+But I still watch football every Sunday and eat Keto snacks.

 The idea here is to make it easy, change as little as possible.